Code-Institute-Submissions/Solitudes/README.md

 ### Improvements:
 Over time, improvements where made in:
 - Text structure;
-- Navbar positioning on several device sizes;
+- Navbar positioning on different device sizes;
 - Colors;
 - Social links placement.

+### Challenges:
+- Creating multiple layers of opacity in containers and rows;
+- Locking navbar to top on smaller devices;
+- Re-sizing, re-postioning and re-styling 95% of all available elements to fit whishes and needs.

 More adjustments will most likely be made in the near and further future.